SMPyBandits/SMPyBandits/DoublingTrick.md

 ![Doubling-Trick with restart, on an easy Gaussian problems with variance V=1](plots/main____env1-1_6979515539977716717.png)

 Regret for [Doubling-Trick](SMPyBandits/Policies/DoublingTrickWrapper.py), for `$K=9$` [Gaussian arms](SMPyBandits/Arms/Gaussian.py) `$\mathcal{N}(\mu, 1)$`, horizon `$T=45678$`, `$n=1000$` repetitions and `$\mu_1,\ldots,\mu_K$` uniformly spaced in `$[-5,5]^K$`.
-On "easy" problems like this one, both [UCB](SMPyBandits/Policies/UCB.py) and [AFHG](SMPyBandits/Policies/ApproximatedFHGittins.py) perform similarly and attain near constant regret (SMPyBandits/identifying the best [Gaussian arm](Arms/Gaussian.py) is very easy here as they are sufficiently distinct).
+On "easy" problems like this one, both [UCB](SMPyBandits/Policies/UCB.py) and [AFHG](SMPyBandits/Policies/ApproximatedFHGittins.py) perform similarly and attain near constant regret (identifying the best [Gaussian arm](SMPyBandits/Arms/Gaussian.py) is very easy here as they are sufficiently distinct).
 Each [doubling trick](SMPyBandits/Policies/DoublingTrickWrapper.py) also appear to attain near constant regret, but geometric doubling (`$b=2$`) and slow exponential doubling (`$b=1.1$`) are slower to converge and thus less efficient.